milankyncl/jquery-copy-to-clipboard/README.md

 Works on any kind of element.

-There are two ways to use this plugin.
+There are three ways to use this plugin.

 - 1. Apply CopyToClipboard plugin with a JS Code.